hbdevelop1/the3stones/The3Stonesreadme.txt

 a list element seems to not have been ever allocated.

 19.7 -step by step to include big changes
-I had to derive all classes from Sprite3. which will encapsulate functionalities for graphics displays. instead of each class Board, TimeOut, ... having the code for graphics displays. classes would inheret from two classes Object and Sprite. and i had never done that Created a TimeCounter2, which is based on TimeCounter, made sure it worked So created Sprite3, based on Sprite removed TimeCounter2 graphic capabilities and exlusively used those built in a member of it object of Sprite3 then derived TimeCounter2 from Sprite3 and removed the Sprite3 member.
+I had to derive all classes from Sprite. which will encapsulate functionalities for graphics displays. instead of each class Board, TimeOut, ... having the code for graphics displays. classes would inheret from two classes Object and Sprite. and i had never done that Created a TimeCounter2, which is based on TimeCounter, made sure it worked So created Sprite, based on Sprite removed TimeCounter2 graphic capabilities and exlusively used those built in a member of it object of Sprite then derived TimeCounter2 from Sprite and removed the Sprite member.

-19.8 class AnimatedSpriteNcrg : public AnimatedSprite3
+19.8 class AnimatedSpriteNcrg : public AnimatedSprite
-AnimatedSpriteNcrg::Draw reusing AnimatedSprite3::Draw reduces errors:
+AnimatedSpriteNcrg::Draw reusing AnimatedSprite::Draw reduces errors:
 -different errors in similar functions
 -one function fixed for a bug and not the other.